skylian/caffe-action/README.md

 # Action Recognition with Deep Learning

-This branch hosts the code for the technical report ["Towards Good Practices for Very Deep Two-stream ConvNets"](http://arxiv.org/abs/1507.02159).
+This branch hosts the code for the technical report ["Towards Good Practices for Very Deep Two-stream ConvNets"](http://arxiv.org/abs/1507.02159), and more.

+### Updates
+- Sep.
+7, 2015
+* New machanism for parallel comminucation.
+Parallel overhead further reduced.
+* Batch normalization, courtesy of @Cysu

-### Features:
+### Features
 - `VideoDataLayer` for inputing video data
 - Training on optical flow data.
 - Data augmentation with fixed corner cropping and multi-scale cropping